 Whether or not there is a major disruption to travel, such as the Covid-19 epidemic sometimes trips have to be made.
 Not because someone needs a holiday, or wants to visit a business contact to discuss the latest products, but because there is an essential need.
 So - if you are in that situation what should you consider?

-This explains the situation from a UK perspective - as at the 29th April the Government say that at this stage of the Covid-19 outbreak British nationals are advised against all but essential international travel.
+This explains the situation from a UK perspective - as at the 22nd January 2021 the Government say that at this stage of the Covid-19 outbreak British nationals are not permitted to travel internationally unless it for essential travel.

 Firstly be aware that there may be even more restrictive rules in place abroad and even essential travel may be banned at your destination.

 These can be found on the specific country pages that are listed on the UK Government Foreign Travel Advice page, which often also provide links to information provided by Governments around the world.

 A further source of information are the embassies of the country or countries you will be visiting - again the FCO provide a list of Foreign Embassies in the UK which provides both email and phone numbers.

 This is important as some countries are enforcing isolation periods for those arriving in their countries, which could severely affect your ability to undertake either your essential business or to return home at the end of your stay.

 Normally the Foreign Office say only you can decide whether any travel is essential, however currently .
 Obviously leisure travel is out and any business travel that can be postponed should be too.
 The general consensus is that if your trip is one that cannot be delayed then it is probably essential.

 Examples might be medical personnel going to work abroad, a mechanic travelling to repair a plane or lorry that is carrying vital supplies, or possibly a close relative travelling to visit a family member who is critically ill.